MatthijsDV2004/Project1CST438/README.md

 Most valuable thing learned?
 The most valuable thing I learned was overall learning how to use React Native, as this was my very first time building an app on this engine, as I had never done it before.

-Matthijs De Vries:
+Matthijs De Vries: <br>
-Link to pull requests: https://github.com/MatthijsDV2004/Project1CST438/pulls?q=is:pr+is:closed+author:MatthijsDV2004 Link to issues: https://github.com/MatthijsDV2004/Project1CST438/issues?q=is:issue%20state:closed%20assignee:MatthijsDV2004
+Link to pull requests: https://github.com/MatthijsDV2004/Project1CST438/pulls?q=is:pr+is:closed+author:MatthijsDV2004 <br>
+Link to issues: https://github.com/MatthijsDV2004/Project1CST438/issues?q=is:issue%20state:closed%20assignee:MatthijsDV2004

 Matthijs worked on all of the backend code.
 He added sessions and made the login and registration work with the database.
 Also implemented some frontend features, like the current bets and previous bets page.